CloudNationHQ/aws-cn-tf-modules/cloudfront/README.md

 Dependencies
 - ALB
 - ACM
-- WAF if you want to use IP sets for whitelist purposes
+- WAF (optional if you want to use IP sets for whitelist purposes)

 ## Usage